vanillaiice/snaparser/README.md

 // Extract chats only with user 'johndoe' and write chats to file
 $ snaparser -u johndoe -w chat_history.json

-// Extract chats only user 'janedoe' and read chat history file from stdin
+// Extract chats only with user 'janedoe' and read chat history file from stdin
 $ cat chat_history.json | snaparser -u janedoe

 // Extract all chats and pipe output to more
 $ snaparser chat_history.json | more
 ```